Brucephalus/Textbooks/It.md

 In such regimes, rhetorical dehumanization escalates predictably into mass violence.
 Minorities are described as vermin, disease, or infestation—not metaphors but preludes to extermination.
 Genocide is not an aberration of it; it is its logical terminus when the dream of purification is allowed to proceed to its full expression.

-The Holocaust, the Porajmos (genocide of the Roma), and the Nazi T4 program all embody this logic.
+The Holocaust, the Porajmos (genocide of the Roma), and the NSDAP T4 program all embody this logic.
 So too do lesser-known ethnic cleansings and pogroms committed under such-aligned regimes in Eastern Europe and the Balkans.
 These campaigns were often accompanied by public rituals of humiliation, forced displacement, and the erasure of history and culture.

 #### 5.4.4 Racial Hierarchies and Imperial Fantasies

 Such racism is not merely inward-looking; it is also imperial.
 The belief in racial superiority underpins territorial expansion and colonial subjugation.
 Mussolini’s Italy described Ethiopia as a “barbaric” land in need of civilizing conquest, deploying chemical weapons and massacres with impunity.
-Nazi Germany’s Lebensraum doctrine justified conquest of Eastern Europe as a racial struggle against “subhumans.”
+NSDAP Germany’s Lebensraum doctrine justified conquest of Eastern Europe as a racial struggle against “subhumans.”

 In this view, conquest is not just strategic but metaphysical.
 The racial “right” to dominate becomes an existential obligation to secure the survival and flourishing of the master race.